 Suitable for children in Primary 2 upwards, the children enjoy participating in a range of activities such as singing and team games, all centred around a Christian ethos.
 Over 40 children attend each week from throughout the local community.

 The Bellie Babes meet on Friday mornings in Bellie Church Hall from 9.30 am - 11.00 am.
-The group was set up to allow pre school children to play, while their parents can share fellowship over a tea or coffee.
+The group was set up in 2009 to allow pre school children to play, while their parents can share fellowship over a tea or coffee.
 The Friends of Bellie Babes, volunteers from within our congregation, provide support and encouragement to young families.
 All families with pre-school children welcome every Friday.

 Summer Holiday Club